 The VanEck Junior Gold Miners ETF (GDXJ) is one of the best ways to invest in the space, but to be clear, it’s not truly a pure-play junior miners fund.

-It’s hardly perfect, but it’s still arguably the best way to get diversified exposure to these more minor miners.
+It’s hardly perfect, but this nearly 100-stock fund is still arguably the best way to get diversified exposure to these more minor miners.

 Want to learn more about GDXJ?
 Check out the VanEck provider site.